RakhithJK/jgm-pandoc-wiki/Pandoc-with-gentoo.md

 Note: there is a page about [installing and using Pandoc with Gentoo](https://wiki.gentoo.org/wiki/Pandoc) on their wiki.

+Pandoc may be installed with [Gentoo Prefix](https://wiki.gentoo.org/wiki/Prefix) on many other Operating Systems.

 ***

 Q: when convert a markdown to pdf, it says: ' lmodern.sty' not found